NgbatzYT/MMMInstallerFile/README.md

-now after you have created a Info.json with whatever info zip the folder up and rename it to {whatever}.mmm (note: requires show file extension to be enabled as you are changing .zip to .mmm) once that's done test it and it shoudl work!
+now after you have created a Info.json with whatever info zip the folder up and rename it to {whatever}.mmm (note: requires show file extension to be enabled as you are changing .zip to .mmm) once that's done test it and it should work!
+Make sure to test it and check that in the zip/mmm file there isn't a folder cause if there is it won't work!